Give Back in Treecember with Bulk Christmas Tree Recycling

 Avoiding garbage overage fees and helping the environment are two significant benefits to Christmas tree recycling, but we’re sweetening the pot this year with our Treecember campaign.

-This holiday season, we’re thrilled to be partnering with One Tree Planted (@onetreeplanted) to plant a tree for every order made at CheckSammy in December!
+This holiday season, we’re thrilled to partner with One Tree Planted (@onetreeplanted) to plant a tree for every order made at CheckSammy in December!

-This means if you choose to recycle Christmas trees with us, you’re helping the environment in two ways, by disposing of the trees properly and by helping us plant new ones in their place.
+When you recycle Christmas trees with us, you’re helping the environment in two ways: by disposing of the trees properly and by helping us plant new ones in their place.

 It’s worth noting that the Treecember campaign isn’t just for Christmas tree recycling.
 We’re planting a tree for every order this season – no matter what CheckSammy service you order.